Why Training on Unstable Surfaces Isn’t Optimal for Hockey Players

 The examples go on and on.

-Hockey players need to be fast and they need to be explosive so how do we train to gain those qualities?
+Hockey players need to be fast and they need to be explosive, I think we can all agree on that.
+So, how do we train to gain those qualities?

 Slow eccentric and concentric movements = slow athletes.

-As I discussed in my hockey power blog post, velocity needs to be at 90% to maximally develop power so right away we are training in a manner that doesn’t allow for power development and therefore doesn’t allow us to train for rapid force production.
-This rapid force production directly effects your skating starting speed, acceleration, shot power potential and shot power potential with limited wind up time.
+As I discussed in my hockey power blog post, velocity needs to be at a minimum 90% in order to maximally develop power — so right away we are training in a manner that doesn’t allow for power development and therefore doesn’t allow us to train for rapid force production.
+This rapid force production directly effects your skating starting speed, acceleration, shot power potential, shot power potential with limited wind up time, and overall agility.

-Your weight on an unstable surface is a marginal fraction of what you could be using on solid ground.
+Your added weight in the form of dumbbells or barbells on an unstable surface is a marginal fraction of what you could be using on solid ground.
 And when you’re sacrificing strength development you are sacrificing so many things related to hockey performance I couldn’t even go over it within this blog post.